 Overview of Capabilities

-The HMI Designer in Adaptive Vision Studio is designed for very easy creation of custom user interfaces which resemble physical control panels (a.k.a. front panels).
+The HMI Designer in Aurora Vision Studio is designed for very easy creation of custom user interfaces which resemble physical control panels (a.k.a. front panels).
 With such an interface the end user will be able to control execution process, set inspection parameters and observe visualization results.
 There are also more advanced features for protecting the HMI with passwords, saving its state to a file, creating multi-screen interfaces or even for allowing the end user to create object models or measurement primitives.